InspiringLifeDesign/InspiringLifeDesign.github.io/_posts/2018/2018-03-26-5-money-making-reasons-to-publish-books.markdown

 <a href="/posts/write-about-what-you-love.html" style="float: right"><img src='/i/forward.png' alt='forward arrow for next post' /></a>
 In my last post I talked about [my February Income & Profit Report](/posts/february-2018-income-report.html).<br>
 &nbsp;&nbsp;My next post is all about [writing what you love to make money](/posts/write-about-what-you-love.html).
+<br><br>
+If you'd like to find out more about book publishing as a side hustle, you can read the series of posts I've written on how to get started, take a look at [**this page**](/income-hustles/book-publishing.html) which has a timeline of all the publishing articles I've written.

 ***